Exercise 21 (passives)

 Translate the following sentence: servus a regina amabitur.

-Translate the following sentence: Caesar moriens amabatur a regina.
+Translate the following sentence: amaberis a tristi agricola.

-Translate the following sentence into Latin: The Gauls will be led to the city.
+Translate the following sentence into Latin: The sailors used to be loved by the queen.

 Translate the following sentence into Latin: The farmers are tormented by sad kings.